Falk Foundation / Guts UK awards

 Nurse Recognition Award

-A £1,000 prize for UK-based primary and secondary care nurses working in gastroenterology (including hepatology and pancreatology) for initiatives that have improved patient care.
-Guts UK and Dr. Falk want to encourage nurses to apply.
+- A £1,000 prize for UK-based primary and secondary care nurses working in gastroenterology (including hepatology and pancreatology) for initiatives that have improved patient care.
+Guts UK and Falk Foundation want to encourage nurses to apply.
 We would also like to invite colleagues to nominate nurses to this award as well.
 Colleagues can email research@gutscharity.org.uk with the name of their nominee and a brief explanation of why they want to put their colleague forward.
 Guts UK will then contact the nominee to encourage the potential applicant.

 A £1,000 prize